Developer: 2K Marin

 The story is really excellent with you being completely clueless and just following Porter and Tenenbaum’s voice to do as they bid.
 You discover most of the things going on down here through audio diaries, and some can be pretty haunting.
 There are a few scripted elements, but the level design is also well done, and there is enough to do here to keep you busy for a good 4-5 hours.
 You will really want to savor every moment by looking in every nook and cranny as well as completing all of the great achievements.

 What BioShock 2 was lacking is made up somewhat in this little DLC that could.
 While the art style and objects are recycled there are a lot of new ones that haven’t been seen anywhere in the world of BioShock such as computer related objects.
 It’s a good change and really helps mix up the visuals.
-With a surprise twist ending that make you slap your forehead, but Minerva’s Den is well worth the money, and I hope isn’t the last BioShock 2 DLC.
+With a surprise twist ending that makes you slap your forehead, but Minerva’s Den is well worth the money, and I hope isn’t the last BioShock 2 DLC.